 Cornish Organic: Pure Cornish wool from a selection of certified organic farmers in the St. Austell area.
 There’s a good selection of yarn weights and colours to choose from.
 This is absolutely as Cornish a wool as you can get!

-Fyberspates: This rapidly growing company is a great source for soft and practically glowing yarns.
-The 45% Silk, 55% Merino ‘Scrumptious’ range is the real star attraction.
+Fyberspates: This fabulous company is a great source for luxurious, soft and practically glowing yarns.
+The 45% Silk, 55% Merino ‘Scrumptious’ range is the star attraction but there’s plenty more besides.

 Frangipani: Frangipani sells nothing but historically accurate British 5-ply Guernsey wool for the knitting of traditional fisherman’s sweaters; Ganseys, Guernseys, Cornish knit-frocks et al. They have a great colour range and sell their wool in 500g cones, at only £24 a cone.
 Why would you look anywhere else for knitting these classic sweaters?